-- 30 IFRS 16 provides an overall disclosure objective which applies to both lessees and lessors.
-IFRS 16 requires an entity to 'disclose information in the notes that, together with information provided in the statement of financial position, statement of profit or loss and statement of cash flows, gives a basis for users of financial statements to assess the effect that leases have on the financial position, financial performance and cash flows'. - For lessees, unlike IAS 17, IFRS 16 contains detailed presentation and disclosure requirements, including requiring information about leases to be provided in a single note or a separate section in the financial statements.
+- 31 IFRS 16 requires that lessees present payments of the principal portion of lease liabilities within financing activities in the statement of cash flows.
+Payments for the interest portion are presented within either operating or financing activities.
+Payments for short-term leases and leases of low-value assets not included in the measurement of the lease liability are presented within operating activities.
+Under IAS 17, lessees presented cash outflows on operating leases within operating activities.
+IFRS 16 will therefore increase reported net operating cash flows and decrease reported net financing cash flows compared to the amounts reported under IAS 17. - 32 IFRS 16 provides an overall disclosure objective which applies to both lessees and lessors.
+IFRS 16 requires an entity to 'disclose information in the notes that, together with information provided in the statement of financial position, statement of profit or loss and statement of cash flows, gives a basis for users of financial statements to assess the effect that leases have on the financial position, financial performance and cash flows'. - 33 For lessees, unlike IAS 17, IFRS 16 contains detailed presentation and disclosure requirements, including requiring information about leases to be provided in a single note or a separate section in the financial statements.
 In particular, IFRS 16 requires: - (a) Separate presentation of the right-of-use asset and lease liabilities either in the statement of financial position or in the notes. - (b) Information relating to revenues and expenses including depreciation and impairment of right-of-use assets by class of underlying asset, interest expense on lease liabilities, expenses relating to short-term leases and leases of low-value assets, expenses for variable lease payments not included in lease liabilities and income from sub-leasing right-of-use assets. - (c) Information relating to the statement of cash flows including the total cash outflow for leases, cash payments for the principal portion of the lease liability and cash payments for the interest portion of the lease liability.
-The cash payments for the principle portion of the lease liability are presented within financing activities and, for the interest portion, as either operating or financing activities.
-Payments for short-term leases and leases of low-value assets not included in the measurement of the lease liability are presented within operating activities.